Kurt Cobain Animated Interview.

 Vincent Van Gogh may have felt similarly at times.

 One might also wonder if Cobain was being entirely truthful about everything he says in this interview.
 Perhaps he was saying what he wanted to believe and the picture he wanted to present rather than the somewhat less-optimal reality.
 Maybe he was high - the record shows that he was struggling with an addiction at the time this interview was taped.
 Typical addicts don't just "go clean" from hard drugs for short periods of time, that's not what a junkie (sad to say, that's the correct term) is all about.
-He pauses oddly here and there in a manner which indicates he may be a bit off.
+He pauses oddly here and there in a manner that indicates he may be a bit off.
 But watch and listen and draw your own conclusions.

 Published on Oct 22, 2013